Bard College at Simon's Rock: the Early College

 ThinkFOOD Conference

-Thanks to all who attended! see you next year
+Thanks to all who attended!
+Links to recorded sessions below.

 Location: Fisher Science Center at Simon’s Rock.

-The Center for Food Studies at Bard College at Simon’s Rock presents our 9th annual ThinkFOOD conference with in-person and virtual workshops on Saturday, October 15.
-ThinkFOOD 2022 will give you new perspectives on food, farming, and resiliency from those who work the land.
-We’ll offer interactive sessions with practical takeaways and new ideas from experts in and around the Berkshires and beyond.
+The Center for Food Studies at Bard College at Simon’s Rock presents our 10th annual ThinkFOOD conference on Saturday, November 4.
+ThinkFOOD will give you new perspectives on food, farming, and resiliency.
+We’ll offer interactive sessions with practical takeaways and new ideas from experts in the Berkshires and beyond.

 The conference is free for all students.
 Tickets are $25 for access to all sessions, $15 for half day, or $10 for keynote only; lunch tickets are $10.
 Discount tickets available; please email for details.